ankityadavindia/ai-test/readme.md

-# Successfully added the code the in main.py file.
+# Successfully added the code in main.py file.
 In the section add your magic
 # 🚀 The AI Developer Challenge

 ### Make Something Insanely Great